shawnbrown/datatest/docs/how-to/outliers.rst

         54 && 44 && 42 && 46 && 87 && 48 && 56 && 52 \\
         \end{array}

 1. Determine the first and third quartiles.
-This is done by sorting the data and finding its median to split the data into two halves.
+First, sort the values in ascending order.
+Then, split the data in half at its median.
    The first quartile (**Q1**) is the median of the lower half and the third quartile (**Q3**) is the median of the upper half: